daifoundation/oasis-board/README.md

 Nonobvious consequence of above hash based gas saving approach is that practically only one operation on given order per block is possible.
 Partial taker needs to know current state of the order that she wants to interact with.
 So of two partial takes of given order only one will succeed.
 Which means that hash based approach makes sense for low traffic markets.
 Otherwise gas saved in makes will be consumend by failed takes.

-To make order discovery possible on every operation events(see: ...) are emmited.
+To make order discovery possible on every operation [events](./src/Board.sol#L22) are emmited.
 Users are expected to reconstruct board state from contract history:
 `board state` = `created orders` - `settled orders` - `canceled orders`

 ### Order model